We are now accepting applications for the 2021-22 school year!

-You can learn more about our programs by viewing this PDF from a virtual Open House we held in August 2015.
+You can learn more about our programs by viewing this PDF from a virtual Open House we held in August 2015 or by watching this recording from January 2021.
 If you have any questions about our programs or application process, please email email@example.com.

 The program year includes a total of 367 program class hours, with 46 additional (optional) hours of Q&A time at no extra cost (413 total hours).
 There will be opportunities for extra educational hours via additional classes, mentorship meetings, and special events.